 *It is important to note that there is a push for the country’s main sports (especially rugby and cricket) to create more opportunities for black players – from childhood to club and national levels.

 Welcome to our Olympics for Kids series!
 The Olympics are a wonderful opportunity to teach kids about the world and explore cultures together.

-Today, you can find more about other sports/games from various countries thanks to our participating bloggers:
+You can find more about other sports/games from various countries thanks to our participating bloggers:

 Exploring Indonesian Badminton – Multicultural Kid Blogs

 Popular Summer Sports in USSR – Creative World of Varya

 Handball, France and the Olympics – Lou Messugo

 Capoeira: a martial art with a great beat – Brynn in Brazil

 The big 3: soccer, rugby, cricket – Globe Trottin’ Kids

 Copa América: We Are the Champions – La clase de Sra.
 DuFault